ciotlosm/hassio-addon-transmission/README.md

-# Transmission addon for Hass.io
+# Transmission addon for Home Assistant

 The torrent client for Home Assistant with OpenVPN support.